mkosir/demozap/README.md

 To generate StoryTab components in your project:

-- default export component and name file as:
+- default export component and name files as:
   - **`[filename].storytab.[ext]`**
 - from your terminal:
   - cd into your project